sagaripte/chorus/examples/lemonade/README.md

 ## Pressure Escalation

-The discord penalty created a real arc — the kids noticed lost sales and reacted differently each day:

 | Day | What happened |
 |-----|---------------|
 | 1 | Max notices: "Jake's whining literally cost us customers" |